michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 12. And he said to him who had called him, When thou makest a dinner or a supper, thou shouldest not call thy friends, nor thy brethren, nor thy kinsmen, nor thy rich neighbours, lest they also call thee, and thou have this recompence.

-13. But when thou makest a feast,Reception. call the poor, the maimed, the lame, the blind,
+13. But when thou makest a feast,

 14. and thou shalt be blessed, because they cannot recompense thee; for thy recompence shall be in the resurrection of the just.